Monday, December 2, 2024

 The poem ends here."

-Last week during our Surge Table, we looked at the god of consumerism and the generous Christ.
-The theme that kept coming up as a counter to entitlement and greedy spending of time and money on entertainment and escape was "waiting" along with the prayer, "Jesus, Jesus ...
+During our Surge Table this month, we will look at the god of consumerism and the generous Christ.
+The theme will come up as a counter to entitlement and greedy spending of time and money on entertainment and escape will be "waiting" along with the prayer, "Jesus, Jesus ...
 You are more than enough."
 An adaptation to the thoughtful poem above in light of this theme of waiting could be:

 I'm praying for sanity,